 - Changing the order of your existing preferences

 - Deleting an existing preference

-You can check or change your preferences online.
+You can change your preferences online via your application.

 Deadlines for changing preferences